kkalinowski/lib12/README.md

 var generated = Rand.NextArrayOf<ClassToGenerate>(CollectionSize);
 ```
 __lib12.Data.Random__ contains also methods from System.Random class and additional methods for generating bool, char, string, enums and DateTime in one easy to use static __Rand__ class.
 Also __FakeData__ class contains preprogramed set of names, companies, geodata to quickly generate useful data for your application tests.

+Geopolitical data
+---
+__lib12.Data.Geopolitical.CountryRepository__ contains list of countries (__AllCountries__ property) and also easily accessible objects (__SingleCountries__ property).
+Apart from name you can also get information about languages, capital, currencies and more.

 XML extensions
 ---